secondborn-fromDeath/Best-kernel/README.md

 # Best-kernel
 better than even loonix.

+# "why is it better"
+because drivers on linux run on ring0 with the vm_to_phys() function which is a massive security threat because it takes nothing for my driver to set up its own paging (with knowledge of where the instruction pointer and stack are to avoid segfaults), set up its own gdt and overwrite the firmware.
+In my operating systems drivers "run" on userland and use system calls to access devices.

 # Updates
 may take anywhere between a day and weeks depending on what it is I have implemented